Accelerated core collapse in tidally stripped self-interacting dark matter halos

 Our key result is that a large cross section leads to central densities that are higher than for field halos if the halo has experienced tidal stripping early in its formation history.
 Our results are applicable to local group galaxies that have interacted with the Milky Way (MW) in the past (such as Tucana) and satellites of the MW (including ultrafaint galaxies).
-We also discuss the possible consequences of core collapse of the SIDM halo for intermediate-mass black hole formation.
+The timescale for halo collapse depends on characteristic density of the initial halo and the details of the truncation process; thus, gravothermal collapse contributes to the diversity of MW satellites, for similar cross sections that can also explain the diversity of spiral galaxies~\cite{Kamada:2016euw,Ren:2018jpt}.
+We also discuss the possible consequences of core collapse of the SIDM halo for intermediate-mass black hole (BH) formation.